 Good to know: you have to pay a small daily fee to be allowed to dive in Cabilao, because the island has two marine protected areas (MPAs).
 That's lucky for the coral and the local fishes.
 It's probably thanks to those MPAs that the reefs have remained so beautiful...

-MPAs are indeed very effective in preserving or locally regenerating an underwater ecosystem, whether in Asia or the Mediterranean Sea.
-In addition, MPAs benefit the surrounding waters, helping them to repopulate and to enrich themselves in terms of species and biomass: this is the "reserve effect".
-A real boost for nature!
-Unfortunately, this is just a drop in the ocean, faced with these three very destructive practices: dynamite fishing, industrial fishing and shark finning...
+MPAs are indeed very effective in preserving or locally regenerating an underwater ecosystem, whether in Asia or the Mediterranean.
+In addition, they benefit the surrounding waters, helping them to repopulate and enrich them in species and biomass: this is the "reserve effect".
+Enough to give nature a real boost!

 At my modest diving tourist scale, I had the chance to discover many protected sites, reserves and marine parks, offering beautifully preserved and lively reefs.
 In Cabilao therefore, as well as in Tubbataha and Balicasag in the Philippines, but also in Sipadan in Malaysia, at Komodo and Raja Ampat in Indonesia...